 Both feet.
 My left ankle to about four inches up my calf.
 My right ankle to up my calf to up my hip.
 A few marks on my stomach on the right side.
 Both forearms.
 And a few spots on the back of my left arm by my armpit.
 ALL WITH RED BUMPS.

-I assume it is some allergic reaction of sorts; it is only red marks and some places look a little like tiny blisters… maybe I rubbed up against something out back when I was in the yard or my dog did and then came and laid on my legs like she normally does.
+I assume it is some allergic reaction of sorts; it is only red in color marks and some places look a little like tiny blisters… maybe I rubbed up against something out back when I was in the yard or my dog did and then came and laid on my legs like she normally does.
 I go to bed and wake the next morning for work without giving it too much further thought.

 The Torture of Chigger Bites